What's the Value of Your Employment Brand?

 2) We tend to over-inflate perceived attractiveness of our

-their self-perceived attractiveness of their company as a place to
+to rate their self-perceived attractiveness of their company as a

-work.* Almost none of the recruiters claimed that
+place to work.* Almost none of the recruiters claimed

 3) Building a strong employment brand is crucial in order to attract passive candidates: Ongoing LinkedIn research shows that what sparks a passive candidate to consider switching jobs is not the same as what motivates an active candidate to switch jobs: